-1. Scope and content of PSA
+O1.
+Scope and content of PSA

-- 1.1 For each plant design, a specific PSA shall be developed for level 1 and level 2 including all modes of operation operational states and all relevant initiating events including internal fire and internal flooding and covering fuel in the core and in the spent fuel storage.
-External hazards shall be included in the PSA for level 1 and level 2, as far as reasonably practicable.
-If not reasonably practicable, other justified methodologies shall be used to evaluate the contribution of natural hazards to the overall risk profile of the plant.
-Severe weather conditions and seismic events shall be addressed59. - 1.2 PSA shall include relevant dependencies60. - 1.3 The basic Level 1 PSA shall contain sensitivity and uncertainty analyses.
-The basic Level 2 PSA shall contain sensitivity analyses and, as appropriate, uncertainty analyses. - 1.4 PSA shall be based on a realistic modelling of plant response, using data relevant for the design, and taking into account human action to the extent assumed in operating and accident procedures.
-The mission times in the PSA shall be justified. - 1.5 Human reliability analysis shall be performed, taking into account the factors which can influence the performance of the operators plant staff in all plant states.
+- O1.1 For each plant design, a specific PSA shall be developed for level 1 and level 2, considering all relevant58 operational states, covering fuel in the core and in the spent fuel storage and all relevant internal and external initiating events.
+External hazards shall be included in the PSA for level 1 and level 2 as far as practicable, taking into account the current state of science and technology.
+If not practicable, other justified methodologies shall be used to evaluate the contribution of external hazards to the overall risk profile of the plant. - O1.2 PSA shall include relevant dependencies.59 - O1.3 The Level 1 PSA shall contain sensitivity and uncertainty analyses.
+The Level 2 PSA shall contain sensitivity analyses and, as appropriate, uncertainty analyses. - O1.4 PSA shall be based on a realistic modelling of plant response, using data relevant for the design, and taking into account human action to the extent assumed in operating and accident procedures.
+The mission times in the PSA shall be justified. - O1.5 Human reliability analysis shall be performed, taking into account the factors which can influence the performance of plant staff in all plant states.

-2. Quality of PSA
+O2.
+Quality of PSA

-- 2.1 PSA shall be performed, documented, and maintained according to requirements of the management system of the licensee. - 2.2 PSA shall be performed according to an up to date proven methodology, taking into account international experience currently available.
+- O2.1 PSA shall be performed, documented, and maintained according to requirements of the management system of the licensee. - O2.2 PSA shall be performed according to an up to date proven methodology, taking into account international experience currently available.

-3. Use of PSA
+O3.
+Use of PSA